oidentd can forward Ident queries to the host they were intended for, provided that this host is connecting through the machine oidentd is running on.

 oidentd -P 10.0.0.1 -p 113

-113 is the default and need not be specified explicitly.
+113 is the default and does not need to be specified explicitly.